 SHANK PRAKSHALANA is done using decoctions of different vegetables (onion, leek, etc.) to re-mineralize the organism.
 There are also used certain herbs to stimulate the total purification of the organism.
 This constitutes a more serious trial for the digestive system, therefore a careful and competent supervision is compulsory.

-THE GROUP OF MOVEMENTS NECESSARY IN SHANK PRAKSHALANA:
+THE GROUP OF MOVEMENTS

 To lead the water through the digestive tube towards the exit it is enough to execute the next movements: each action must be repeated 4 times on each side, alternatively, in a rapid enough rhythm.
 The complete series does not last longer than 2 minutes and a half.